Lake Superior College Physical Therapist Assistant Program

 - At least 10 program graduates will serve as clinical instructors for program interns each year

-- The PTA program will host a continuing education course for PTAs/graduates at least every 3-5 years (goal established 2020)
+- The PTA program will host a live or virtual continuing education course for PTAs/graduates at least every 3-5 years (goal established 2020)